 This morning, De Speld posted a response on Facebook that goes something like: "No one died or was injured during a satirical attack by* the French magazine Charlie Hebdo.
 This incident brings the total number of victims of satirical attacks since the beginning of time to zero."

-We asked their Editor-in-Chief, Jochem van den Berg, about it and this what he said: "Our Facebook post is a more powerful statement than anything we can seriously say about this, so we want to leave it at that."
+We asked the editor-in-chief, Jochem van den Berg, about it and this is what he said: "Our Facebook post is a more powerful statement than anything we can seriously say about this, so we want to leave it at that."

-Cartoon satirising the Golden Dawn by Andreas Petroulakis.
+Cartoon satirizing the Golden Dawn by Andreas Petroulakis.